Screenly/Anthias/README.md

 The quickest way to get started is to use [Raspberry Pi Imager](https://www.screenly.io/blog/2022/12/13/anthias-and-screenly-now-in-rpi-imager/), where you can find Anthias under `Other specific-purpose OS`.
 Alternatively, you can find our pre-built disk images (powered by [Balena Hub](https://hub.balena.io/)) [here](https://github.com/Screenly/Anthias/releases/latest/).

-Do however note that that we are still in the process of knocking out some bugs.
+Do however note that we are still in the process of knocking out some bugs.
 You can track the known issues [here](https://github.com/Screenly/Anthias/issues).
 You can also check the discussions in the [Anthias forums][1].

-If you'd like more control over your digital signage isntance, try installing it on [Raspberry Pi OS Lite](#installing-on-raspberry-pi-os-lite).
+If you'd like more control over your digital signage instance, try installing it on [Raspberry Pi OS Lite](#installing-on-raspberry-pi-os-lite).

 ## Installing on Raspberry Pi OS Lite